California’s Coordinated Care Initiative – Cal MediConnect

 - For nearly all people with Medi-Cal: The state will require mandatory enrollment into a Medi-Cal health plan.
 This means that nearly all people with Medi-Cal in the eight CCI counties MUST get all their Medi-Cal benefits, including long-term services and supports, through a Medi-Cal health plan.
 Most people with only Medi-Cal already are enrolled in a Medi-Cal health plan; now they will also get their long-term supports and services through their health plan.

 - For people with both Medicare and Medi-Cal who do not enroll in a Cal MediConnect Health Plan: The state will require enrollment in a Medi-Cal plan for all Medi-Cal long-term services and supports and any Medicare deductibles or costs.
 For dual eligible beneficiaries, enrolling in a Medi-Cal health plan only does not change their Medicare benefits.
 They can still go to their Medicare doctors, hospitals, and providers.

 How would services be integrated by Cal MediConnect health plans?

 Cal MediConnect health plans will be responsible for providing their enrollees all Medicare and Medi-Cal benefits and services, including medical care, long-term care, behavioral health care and social supports.
 Beneficiaries, their family members and other caregivers will be able to participate in care coordination teams that help ensure delivery of the right services at the right time and place.

 Strong consumer protections grounded in personal choice and continuity of care will be core to the program’s success.
 State and federal officials will monitor the health plans closely to ensure provision of all beneficiary protections.
-Additionally, the In-Home Supportive Services program would become a managed care benefit, but it would remain an entitlement program and current consumers’ rights would not change.
+Additionally, the In-Home Supportive Services program will become a managed care benefit, but it will remain an entitlement program and current consumers’ rights will not change.

 Why is the government proposing these changes?